 Pay Off Your Credit Cards with a Personal Loan

 Paying down your credit card balances widens the gap between your available credit and the amount you’re using, which is great for your scores.
 If you can’t pay your cards off immediately, consider moving the balances to a three-year personal loan.
 Balances on such installment loans don’t affect your scores as strongly as balances on credit cards.
-Check with your local credit union first, since these member-owned financial institutions tend to offer the best rates and terms on personal loans.

 SUBSCRIBE: Own your money, own your life.
 Subscribe to HerMoney to get the latest money news and tips!